 1) Bag or Box

 In order to organize my car I decided that first I needed a bag or box to keep everything together in the car.
-I have been wanting a market basket and when I found these insulated baskets at Tiny Tulip I knew this was exactly what I needed!
+I have been wanting a market basket and I knew it was exactly what I needed!
 They are durable and have so many uses!!
 Quite often I have to manage my time so that I do my grocery shopping a few hours before the boys get out of preschool or I have other errands to run before heading home.
 This insulated basket keeps all my frozen foods and meats safe and cold!
 It also serves double duty by containing all my mom stuff!
 And I had it monogrammed with my initials because, well, it’s more fun that way. 🙂

 2) Plastic Bags